 Physics is often said to be the trickiest subject at Leaving Cert.

+In the 2025 Leaving Cert, approximately 11.7 % of higher-level grades achieved a H1, the highest possible result.
+While the State Examinations Commission does not publish a full subject-by-subject H1 league table, overall performance remained strong across sciences and languages.
 Just remember that this doesn't necessarily indicate relative ease.
 These results could also have been achieved by having particularly strong student cohorts opt for these subjects.

-Taking a Look at the Leaving Cert Timetable
+Understanding the Structure of the Leaving Cert Timetable

 The Leaving Cert timetable is more than just the exam dates; it's a detailed schedule that shows you the date, time, and subject for every exam you will sit on.
 The State Examinations Commission (SEC), the timetable is an essential tool for effective planning and preparation.
+By knowing your exam dates in advance, you can strategically prioritise subjects based on when you'll sit the exam.
+For example, if your first exam is English Paper 1, followed by Home Economics, you could focus on the days leading up to the exam while planning time for Home Economics afterwards.

-You will need every edge that you can get if you are looking to maximise your grades in the leaving cert, make sure you get the points that you deserve when the moment comes!
+The exam timetable will also affect your exam strategy.
+It shows the start, duration, and conclusion of your entire examination period.
+You will need every edge that you can get if you are looking to maximise your grades in the Leaving Cert.
+Make sure you get the points that you deserve when the moment comes!

-In 2025, most days have two exams scheduled: a morning and an afternoon session.
+In 2026, most days have two exams scheduled: a morning and an afternoon session.
 It may feel overwhelming to sit multiple papers in a single day.
 Consider using short-term memory retention when reviewing key topics in the days leading up to each test.

 Crafting a successful exam strategy requires considering the timetable.
 Knowing when your exams are scheduled is not enough; you also need to optimise your preparation and performance.

 Your first step should be downloading the official timetable from the State Examinations Commission website.
 We recommend you print a copy and keep it somewhere you'll see it regularly, like your study area.
+Highlight the subjects you'll be sitting for, and note whether they're in the morning or afternoon session.
+This simple step will help you be aware of what's coming up.

+It's also worthwhile highlighting the gaps between exams.
+These gaps are great opportunities for extra revision or much-needed rest.
 Imagine you have a two-day break before Biology.
 Then would be a good time to consolidate your knowledge, view past exam papers, or recharge.
+Knowing your timetable is far from everything, you will also need to be aware of the Leaving Cert amendments that are being implemented in this year's Leaving Cert exams!

+The Leaving Cert timetable is more than just the dates.
+Use it to shape your revision strategy and exam-day performance.
+Familiarising yourself with it in advance will help you make informed decisions.
 The most significant advantage of knowing your exam timetable so early is that you can create a balanced revision schedule.
-You can plan your study sections based on the sequence of your exams, first studying earlier subjects.
+You can plan your study sessions based on the sequence of your exams, first studying earlier subjects.

 You can also manage multiple exam days.
 If you have to sit two exams on the same day, ensure you know about it and split your efforts across revising for them both.
 You can even sit mock exams under similar conditions on the same day for the corresponding subjects.